Esri/arcgis-gitops/azure/arcgis-enterprise-k8s/README.md

 Instructions:

 1. Add TLS certificate for the deployment's frontend HTTPS listener and the certificate's private key files in PEM format to `/config/certificates/` directory of the repository and set "tls_certificate_path" and "tls_private_key_path" config properties to the files' paths.
-2. Add CA certificate file for backend TLS certificate validation in PEM format to `/config/certificates/` directory of the repository and set "ca_certificate_path" config property to the file path.
+2. Add CA certificate file for backend TLS certificate validation in PEM format to `/config/certificates/` directory of the repository and set "ca_certificate_path" config property to the file's path.
 3. Set "deployment_fqdn" property to the ArcGIS Enterprise deployment domain name.
 4. If Azure DNS is used, set "hosted_zone_name" and "hosted_zone_resource_group" properties to the hosted zone name and resource group name of the ArcGIS Enterprise domain name DNS.
 5. Commit the changes to a Git branch and push the branch to GitHub.
 6. Run enterprise-k8s-azure-ingress workflow using the branch.
-7. If Azure DNS is not user, retrieve DNS name of the load balancer created by the workflow and create a CNAME record for it within the DNS server of the ArcGIS Enterprise domain name.
+7. If Azure DNS is not used, retrieve DNS name of the load balancer created by the workflow and create a CNAME record for it within the DNS server of the ArcGIS Enterprise domain name.

 > Job outputs are not shown in the properties of completed GitHub Actions run.
 To retrieve the outputs, check the run logs of "Run Terraform" step.